janis-me/themed/README.md

 // Configure the themes.
 They will be checked for validity, uniformity etc.
 @include configure($theme-map);
+// Add the CSS variables wherever you need them with `apply`
 @include apply();

 // Use the themed function to get type-checked theming!